pudly/schmopera-hugo/content/articles/big-history-big-operas-festival-verdi-2016.md

 ---
-title: "Big history & big operas: Festival Verdi 2016"
+title: "Big history &amp; big operas: Festival Verdi 2016"
 ---

 ### How is the Festival celebrating the life of Verdi this year?